tomsherborne/tram_optimizer/README.md

 _I am working on my PhD write up at present but I plan to fully expand on this repo when I have the bandwidth_

-The minimal requirements are `tram.py`, `parameter_target.py` and a training loop that looks something like the snippet below.
+The minimal requirements are `tram.py`, `parameter_target.py` and a training step that looks something like the snippet below.
 This is meant to replace the `training_step` function of the Huggingface `Trainer` class.
 Our version of this class will be added soon.

 The critical details are:

     - Define a parameter target object which specifies the other model to compare the current model for trust region measurement.

     - Overload the optimizer with the `TRAM` class. `TRAM` accepts a base optimizer (e.g., Adam) and runs the TRAM logic on top.
 Remember to adjust the LR scheduler call to attach to `optimizer.base_optimizer`.

+    - Define a `logit_distance` class which gives you back the KL divergence.
+See `kl.py`.